yglcode/golang-oop-primitives/README.md

 ### **4. How to use these primitives for traditional inheritance based OOP:** ###

-   In traditional OOP (Java), classes integrate the above 3 OOP primitives into a unseparatable whole: methods, inheritance/embedding, virtual method table and overrides.
+   In traditional OOP (Java), classes integrate the above 3 OOP primitives into a inseparatable whole: methods, inheritance/embedding, virtual method table and overrides.
 This integration results in some class hierarchy based [design patterns](https://en.wikipedia.org/wiki/Design_Patterns) whose advatanges and disadvantages are broadly known.

-   Go is flatly against these designs based on class hierarch compositions.
+   Go is flatly against these designs based on class hierarchy compositions.
 Go's disintegration of these OOP primitives also guard against these kind of designs.
 That make people think/complain Go is not a OOP language.

    **_Warning: the following are not encouraged practice, just for experiementation._**